Export Contact, Leads & Attachments from Salesforce to CSV

 OPENING SCHEDULE EDITOR WINDOW

-To set a schedule for a package, click Schedule on the toolbar left side.
+To set a schedule for an integration, click Schedule on the toolbar left side.

 The schedule editor window opens.
-In our tutorial, we schedule the package to execute automatically each workday at a certain time.
+In our tutorial, we schedule the integration to execute automatically each workday at a certain time.

 1. Click Week under Run every and select corresponding check boxes next to the workdays.

-2. Specify certain time the package should run on each workday.
-In our example, we have scheduled the package to run at 10:00.
+2. Specify certain time the integration should run on each workday.
+In our example, we have scheduled the integration to run at 10:00.

-3. Select options when you want to start the package execution – Now or At a specific time.
+3. Select options when you want to start the integration execution – Now or At a specific time.

-4. At the end, click Save to save your package schedule.
+4. At the end, click Save to save your integration schedule.

 If you need to make the schedule inactive without deleting it, click Disabled.